Kun for mig: Kun for dig (Medina feat. L.O.C.)

 "Kun for dig" (meaning "Just for you" in Danish) was a version of "Kun for mig" (meaning "Just for me" in Danish) released by Medina with rapper L.O.C.
 (Liam O'Connor).

 Medina feat.
 Burhan G version

 Another version was released in 2009 by Medina featuring Burhan G. It did not chart in the Danish Singles Chart.

 English version

-"You and I", an English language was released internationally with lyrics translated into English by Adam Powers and Julie Steincke.
+"You and I", an English language version, was released internationally with lyrics translated into English by Adam Powers and Julie Steincke.
 It was released in the UK on 21 September 2009 by Parlophone.
 "You and I" debuted at #80 on the UK Singles Chart on 10 October 2009 and peaked at #39 two weeks later.
 In 2010 it peaked at #3 in Bulgaria and at #10 in Germany.